JoyceLi-Xilinx/AWS-Convolution-Lab/RunOnHardware.md

 ## Conclusion

 Congratulations!
-You have successfully completed all the modules of this lab to convert a standard CPU-based application into an FPGA accelerated application, running with nearly 300X the throughput when running on the Alveo U200 accelerator card.
+You have successfully completed all the modules of this lab to convert a standard CPU-based application into an FPGA accelerated application, running with nearly 300X the throughput when running on the AWS F1 VU9P card.
 You set performance objectives, and then you employed a series of optimizations to achieve your objectives.

 1. You created an SDAccel application from a basic C application.
 1. You familiarized yourself with the reports generated during software and hardware emulation.